freenas/freenas-docs/userguide/install.rst

 |usb-stick|, or virtual disk.
 Press the :kbd:`spacebar` to select
 it.

+If the |os-device| is not USB, and larger than 64 GiB, a 16 GiB swap partition is also created on it.

-To mirror the |os-device|, move to the second device and press :kbd:`spacebar` to select it also.
-Selecting a non-USB device larger than 64 GiB also creates a 16 GiB swap partition.
+To mirror the |os-device|, move to a second device and press :kbd:`spacebar` to select it also.

 After making these selections, press :kbd:`Enter`.
 The warning shown in :numref:`Figure %s <install_warning_fig>`